mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

 The number 2 is even.

-.. note:: Most fonts display strange symbols when you press the keys for formatting codes, such as Ctrl+B bold and Ctrl+K color and Ctrl+O. If you want to see these symbols differently in your script editor, search for the font “Fixedsys Excelsior”, because it shows these symbols with a small b/c/o inside a black square, though it won’t show special symbols for other format codes like Ctrl+R Ctrl+I Ctrl+U. You can change the Font of your scripts editor to be different than the fonts of your channels, and it’s usually easier to read code if you choose a non-proportional (fixed) font for the script editor.
-The “No Liga” version can be downloaded here: http://www.xise.nl/mirc/fsex2p00se3.ttf
+.. note:: Most fonts display strange symbols when you press the keys for formatting codes, such as Ctrl+B bold and Ctrl+K color and Ctrl+O. If you want to see these symbols differently in your script editor, search for the font "Fixedsys Excelsior", because it shows these symbols with a small b/c/o inside a black square, though it won’t show special symbols for other format codes like Ctrl+R Ctrl+I Ctrl+U. You can change the Font of your scripts editor to be different than the fonts of your channels, and it’s usually easier to read code if you choose a non-proportional (fixed) font for the script editor.
+The "No Liga" version can be downloaded here: http://www.xise.nl/mirc/fsex2p00se3.ttf

 Actions
 ~~~~~~~